jsphpl/pycalc/README.md

 Type exit() or use Ctrl-D to quit

->>>
+>>> _
 ```

 ## Installing
+Make sure you have the necessary dependency installed: `pip install pyperclip`.
-Just drag PyCalc.app into your applications folder.
+Then just drag PyCalc.app into your applications folder.